conda/infrastructure/HOW_WE_USE_GITHUB.md

 New issues that are opened in any of the repositories in the [`conda` GitHub project][conda-org] will show up in the `Sorting` view of the [Planning project][project-planning].
 This process is executed via [GitHub Actions][docs-actions].
 The two main GitHub Actions workflows utilized for this purpose are [Issues][workflow-issues] and [Project][workflow-project].

-The GitHub Actions in the `conda/infra` repository are viewed as canonical; the [Sync workflow][workflow-sync] sends out any modifications to other `conda` repositories from there.
+The GitHub Actions in the `conda/infrastructure` repository are viewed as canonical; the [Sync workflow][workflow-sync] sends out any modifications to other `conda` repositories from there.

 #### What is done about the issues in "sorting" mode?

-Issues in the ["Sorting" tab of the project board][project-sorting] have been reviewed by a sorting engineer and are considered ready for the following procedures:
+Issues in the ["Sorting" tab of the project board][project-sorting] are considered ready for the following procedures:

 - Mitigation via short-term workarounds and fixes
 - Redirection to the correct project